 You can run Alerting on a separate cluster from the cluster whose data you are actually watching.

-To run Alerting on a cluster, you also need to:
+To enable alerting on a cluster, you also need to:

 - Enable automatic index creation on the Configuration page, if it isn’t enabled already